Syntax

 Example 1:

-Execute the following command to convert the Chinese string to a corresponding pinyin string.
+Execute the following command to convert a Chinese string to its corresponding pinyin string.

 SELECT TO_PINYIN('database') FROM DUAL;